koniz-dev/py-tools/README.md

 ## 🆕 Recent Updates

-- ✅ Added comprehensive requirements.txt
+- ✅ **Reorganized project structure** - Each tool now has its own folder
+- ✅ **Individual requirements.txt** - Separate dependencies for each tool
+- ✅ **Dedicated README files** - Each tool has its own documentation
+- ✅ **Improved modularity** - Easy to use tools independently
-- ✅ Improved installation instructions
+- ✅ **Enhanced installation guide** - Tool-specific setup instructions
-- ✅ Enhanced OCR setup guide
-- ✅ Added troubleshooting section
+- ✅ **Added troubleshooting section** - Common issues and solutions
-- ✅ Updated project structure documentation

 ---